Camera Lucida

 • Tickets 40,000won

-• Supported by Ministry of Sport, Culture and Tourism of Korea, Government of Canada, Embassy of Canada to the Republic of Korea, Arts Council Korea, Canada Council for the Arts, Korea Foundation for International Cultural Exchanges
+• Supported by Ministry of Culture, Sport and Tourism, Government of Canada, Embassy of Canada to the Republic of Korea, Arts Council Korea, Canada Council for the Arts, Korea Foundation for International Cultural Exchanges

 Introduction — Poetics of Care